adityaphasu/url-shortening-app/README.md

 # Shortly URL shortening API

 This project is a URL shortening service built with Nextjs and TypeScript.
 It provides a user-friendly interface for shortening long URLs, making them easier to share and remember.
-It uses local storage to store the shortened links, so they persist even after refreshing the browser.It is a [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+It uses local storage to store the shortened links, so they persist even after refreshing the browser.
+It is a [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).

 ![Shortly URL shortening API](./public/desktop-preview.jpg)